aimerou/awesome-ai-papers/README.md

 :fire: (Historical Paper): more than 10k citations and a decisive impact in the evolution of AI.

-:star2: (Important Paper): more than 50 citations and state of the art results.
+:star: (Important Paper): more than 50 citations and state of the art results.

 :arrow_double_up: (Trend): 5 to 50 citations, recent and innovative paper with growing adoption.